crate/cratedb-guide/docs/performance/inserts/sequences.rst

  Use IDs from an external system
 *********************************

-In cases where data is flowing to CrateDB from another system, we can declare the column on the CrateDB side without any defaults and just ingest the auto-incrementing values coming from the source database.
+In cases where data is imported into CrateDB from external systems that employ identifier governance, CrateDB does not need to generate any identifier values and primary key values can be inserted as-is from the source system.

 See [Replicating data from other databases to CrateDB with Debezium and Kafka] for an example.